MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 This topic provides information on what's new in the WinDbg Preview debugger.

+## 1.2107.13001.0

+### Regex search

+WinDbgNext search now includes the option to search using regular expressions - Regex.
+Enable Regex in the window you'd like to search by doing Ctrl+F, then toggle the button labelled `.*` next to the search box.

+### Restricted Mode

+Restricted Mode limits the types of debugging sessions WinDbg Preview can start to remote debugging sessions and dump files only.
+For more information, see [WinDbg Preview - Restricted Mode](windbg-restricted-mode-preview.md).

+### Shadowed variable support

+In past versions, WinDbg throws "Ambiguous Symbol" errors when trying to evaluate (??) or display (dx) a variable that shares its name with another variable in scope.
+Windbg will now disambiguate variables that share the same name by appending `@n` to the variable name.
+For example: foo`@0`, foo`@1`

+This change will also be reflected in the Locals window.
+Previously, only the nearest variable in scope would be displayed.

 ## 1.2104.13002.0

 ### Smart number selection and search